robfallows/tunguska-gauge/README.md

 Themes are in TunguskaGauge.themes

-A basic theme is built in:
+A theme provides a names base set of options for a new TunguskaGauge instance.
+A basic theme is built in (called "basic"), which can be overwritten if you have another theme package:

 ```JavaScript
 TunguskaGauge.themes = {